 An employer must give 30 days' advance notice of dismissal.
-Should the employer dismiss an employee without giving such requisite notice, KOREA Jipyong
+Should the employer dismiss an employee without giving such requisite notice, it must pay the employee, in lieu, his or her wages for not less than 30 days (ie, an allowance for dismissal).